Devon Gilfillian: Career

-After moving to Nashville in 2013, Gilfillian joined a local blues cover band.
+After moving to Nashville in 2013 and serving with AmeriCorps rebuilding homes for low-income homeowners, Gilfillian joined a local blues cover band.
 In 2016, he released his debut self-titled EP, of gospel-inspired blues-rock.

 His major label debut album Black Hole Rainbow was released on January 10, 2020, on Capitol Records.
 It was nominated for a 2021 Grammy Award for Best Engineered Album, Non-Classical.
 The album features production from Shawn Everett, and co-writing from Jamie Lidell.
 Three of the album's singles reached the Billboard Adult Alternative Songs chart: "Unchained" peaked at number 7, "Get Out and Get It" peaked at number 12, and "The Good Life" peaked at number 5.

 On October 22, 2020, Gilfillian released a track-by-track cover of Marvin Gaye's 1971 album What's Going On with 100% of the profits donated to Tennessee's Equity Alliance Fund.

 On April 7, 2023, Gilfillian released his second full-length studio album Love You Anyway via Fantasy Records.
 Produced by Jeremy Lutito (Joy Oladokun, NEEDTOBREATHE), the album includes the single “All I Really Wanna Do” which peaked at No. 6 on Billboard's Adult Alternative Songs chart.

 Gilfillian was featured on a cover of Sam Cooke's "Having a Party" on the 2024 charity Christmas album A Philly Special Christmas Party by The Philly Specials.